 If you sign up to subscribe to the dress fabrics email, you will receive regular emails highlighting what is happening in the shop – new fabric arrivals, special offers etc.

-- Blog posts will include videos to help describe the different fabrics in stock.
+- Blog posts will include videos to help describe the different fabrics.
 It can be hard to get the feel of a fabric from a photo on your screen.
 I will do my best to describe the fabrics drape weight and colour on video too.